donato/tofu/README.md

 Script for the game KingsOfChaos, improving gameplay, tracking player statistics and connecting users with each other.

-## Short Intro
+## How to Contribute

-Anyone can download this source, but if you want to share it back with us, you will need to install GIT
+Anyone can download this source, but if you want to share it back with us, you will need to install GIT.

 Code Structure
-We will put all styles into CSS files, and cache all images browserside using GM resources.
+Although the User Script environment does not give us the luxury of AMD and other cool tools, we still want to program as modularly as possible.

 Before submitting to the depo, ensure that every included file passes jshint with our .jshintrc configuration.

 ### Understanding the Directory Structure